 We’ve all had one of those absent-minded, quirky friends – but that is not what I am talking about.
 None of us are perfect, and we may, on occasion space out.
 I’m talking about something more – a trend – that is not limited to that one scatterbrained friend or rare circumstance.

-We’ve had individuals forget about a service they agreed to perform for us, for pay, regarding our animals.
-It was arranged and agreed upon ahead of time, and the one person just forgot!
-The other person had a change in personal circumstances and failed to inform us that she was no longer available.
-Yet another did not stop by the number of times agreed upon.
+To give an example…We have a history of not one, but several, individuals proving to be unreliable regarding a service they agreed to perform for us – for pay.
+One person just plain old forgot!
+Another had a change in personal circumstances and failed to inform us that she was no longer available.
+Another person partly fulfilled the service, but failed to complete it as agreed upon.
 (Shamefully, these were practicing Christians.)

 What is going on?
 In our busyness…do we become scatterbrained?